railsbridge/bridge_troll/README.markdown

 PORT=3000
 ```

-With the `.env` file in place, simply run `foreman start` in your Bridge Troll directory instead of starting with `rails server`.
+With the `.env` file in place, simply run `foreman start` in your Bridge Troll directory instead of starting with `rails s`.

 ### External Authentication